lucie-cupcakes/pepino/README.md

 When I was trying out ``NoSQL`` databases, I tried `mongodb`, don't get me wrong, it's an excellent Database.

-But it had waay to much to offer from what I actually needed, and it wasnt justifying the usage of memory and resources.
+But it had waay too much to offer from what I actually needed, and it wasnt justifying the usage of memory and resources.

 I thought to myself: Well I'm gonna make a new database engine, It will listen to HTTP and I can make it store and restore bytes and that's all I need.